jonniespratley/create-english-sentences/README.md

 This app is aimed to help people learn English by forming sentances.

+You can view of this application running [here](https://tcnpe.csb.app/)

 ## Getting Started

 To run this application after cloning the repo do the following: